 Developed by a reputable developer from Singapore, Far East Organisation, it was their first venture in Malaysia as their foreign property market foray.
 Consisting of 30-storeys, the single tower block development encompasses 150 units only, ranging from 102 to 295 square metres (1,100 to 3,180 square feet), with the largest unit comes with three bedrooms and two bathrooms.

 As a serviced-apartment, it is also equipped with a variety of essential facilities including a swimming pool, playground, gymnasium, sauna and game courts.
 This low-density development has enticed both short-term and long-term stay due to its accessibility and facilities provided.
-Situated on a hilly site of Jalan Taman Seputeh, it is bordered with the Seputeh Permai condominium and University of Malaya Staffs’ Quarters, just a next-door the megamall.
+Situated on a hilly site of Jalan Taman Seputeh, it is bordered by the Seputeh Permai condominium and University of Malaya Staffs’ Quarters, just a next-door the megamall.

 Symbolises the epitome of postmodernism architectural style, the single-tower Sri Tiara’s façade design embodied the clever expressions of curvilinear in the myriad of horizontal features.
 The use of full-height windows further characterised its exterior with the plentiful appearance of deep balcony walls.